agisga/grpSLOPE/cran-comments.md

 * win-builder (devel, release, and oldrelease)

 ## R CMD check results

+* There was 1 NOTE on local Arch Linux: "Compilation used the following non-portable flag(s): '-march=x86-64'".
+But I believe this to be a local issue that won't affect the install on other systems.
-There were no ERRORs, WARNINGs, or NOTEs.
+* There were no ERRORs, WARNINGs, or NOTEs on the other test environments listed above.

 ## CRAN-related changes

 None.